ropensci-archive/Rclean/README.md

 Retrospective Provenance
 ------------------------

-So far, we've been using "prosepective" provenance generated from the static code prior to execution. *Rclean* can also be used with "retrospective" provenance, which is recorded during execution of a script.
+So far, we’ve been using “prosepective” provenance generated from the static code prior to execution. *Rclean* can also be used with “retrospective” provenance, which is recorded during execution of a script.
 Using it facilitates more accurate code cleaning, We can pass the provenance to the `clean` function via `options`: